 ESD principles are based on sustainability theories that have been developed over the many years since the publication of "The Limits to Growth" (Meadows et al) in 1972.
 Edwards, in 'the Sustainability Revolution' (2005) suggests that sustainability seeks a context in which legitimate interests can be satisfied: environmental, economic and social.
 This premise suggests that an ESD based company will embed ESD principles into their corporate strategies.
 This section of the report aims to overview foundational ESD theory and summarise the ESD principles and how these principles are implemented.
 Then it is outlined how ESD principles apply to land development and are qualified through relevant indicators and targets.
-This will be followed by a summary of the ESD policies and practices implemented by the companies associated with the proposed land development.
+This is followed by a summary of the ESD policies and practices to be implemented for proposed land development.